 Federal or State.
 Most marijuana criminal cases are charged in Minnesota state court.
 But a few are charged in United States District Court.
 Illegal drugs other than marijuana are likely to be viewed as a higher priority for prosecution by federal prosecutors.
 But the United States Attorney’s Office does sometimes prosecute federal marijuana crimes.
 When they do, it could be based on a jurisdiction with primary or more present federal jurisdiction (federal land); or in areas with dual jurisdiction with states, other factors that they view as more serious.
 Federally prosecuted drug cases often tend to be criminal conspiracy cases involving multiple co-defendants.

-Have a question about Minnesota marijuana laws?
-You can call marijuana defense lawyer Thomas C. Gallagher to discuss.
+Have a question about Minnesota marijuana defense?
+You can now call marijuana defense lawyer Thomas C. Gallagher to discuss.
+Call 612-333-1500.